 Referred to as the ‘Father of the Royal Thai Navy, Sadej Tia treated patients since he was educated in medicine.
 He was also believed to possess supernatural powers.
-People who work at sea, carry amulets of the Prince for protection.
+People who work at sea carry amulets of the Prince for protection.
 People bring nine roses and nine incense sticks when they pray to him.

-If you are heading for Koh Tao.
+Suppose you are heading for Koh Tao.
 Check the Songserm website for more information on ferries.